 I have no doubt at all that those who train child cyclists in the UK do so with the best possible motives.
 However, effort shouldn't be confused with success.
 Sadly, the effort of the people doing the training is being squandered on something which looks good in press releases ("More money for school cycle training" !) but doesn't actually make any real difference.
 While British children are being trained in large numbers, this does not lead to them cycling.
 Conditions on the streets of the UK simply remain too unpleasant and too dangerous for more than a very small proportion of parents to allow their children to cycle.

 Both these sets of figures come from a time when many people in the UK have spoken of growth in cycling.
-While Growth is often reported in the UK, and I'm not the only one to have noticed that such reports are often not based in fact.
+While growth is often reported in the UK, those reports are often not based in fact.
 There's a long history of unsubstantiated claims.

 This is not real progress.
 Real growth can be measured and would appear in these figures.
 All that we've been able to see for many years in the UK is a change in the least significant digit of a small number, and these new figures again show a continuation of the same statistical noise as I wrote about in 2010.

 For comparison, the Dutch population makes on average about 0.8 trips by bike per day, which is equivalent to about 220 trips per person per year.
-The UK's figures are far lower and as you can plainly see, it's not just children who rarely cycle in the UK, but adults too find the conditions for cycling unpleasant.
+The UK's figures are far lower and as you can plainly see, it's not only children who rarely cycle in the UK, but adults also find the conditions for cycling unpleasant.
 In the UK, "cyclists" continue to cycle, while the majority of the population continues to think it is too dangerous to cycle.

 When even many campaigners in Britain continue not to ask for enough and don't aim at the right people to make a real difference, it's hardly surprising that the government doesn't do so either.
-To know what is really going on, campaigners need to become less easily satisfied and more critical of claims that cycling is growing (I'm not the only one who says this).
+To know what is really going on, campaigners need to become less easily satisfied and more critical of claims that cycling is growing.

 If you look at the figures for cycling over time, it is very easy to see that the UK has not developed a set of policies which have lead to a real increase.
 It is important to recognize this truth, not to imagine that a non-existant cycling revolution is taking place, not to believe deliberately confusing hype and not to look in the wrong direction for solutions.
 Rather, it is important to acknowledge the facts for what they are.
 Yes, it's unfortunate that cycling has stagnated at a very low level.
 However, by acknowledging this fact, there is a base to work from.
 What's more, by accepting properly gathered statistics, there is a yard-stick against which any future progress can be measured.